Diversity, Equity, and Inclusion

 Medical School Dean's Lecture Series: DE&I in the Departments

 The Department of Orthopedic Surgery was honored to participate in the Medical School Dean's Lecture Series: DE&I in the Departments.
-Assistant Professor Aaron Corfield, DPM, and Professor Jonathan Braman, MD, MHA, discussed the department's DE&I initiatives and how to advocate and implement real change within the department and the field of orthopedics.
+Aaron Corfield, DPM and Jonathan Braman, MD, MHA, discussed the department's DE&I initiatives and how to advocate and implement real change within the department and the field of orthopedics.

 Watch Recording